KevinDeNotariis/terraform-modules/README.md

 - CodeDeploy Agent
 - MongoShell

+## Autoscaling ECS

+This module provides the Application Autoscaling for the ECS cluster.
+It will create 2 scaling policies:

+- CPU usage
+- Memory usage

+## ECS

+Creates an ECR repository where the ECS cluster will take the image from.

+Creates the ECS cluster to be run as a FARGATE, service and task definition (in the future, the task should be passed as a variable)

 ## Loadbalancer

 Deploys a Load Balancer, creating an health check target at `/status/health`, creating a CNAME and an ACM certificate to associate for TLS encryption.